Azathioprine use while Breastfeeding

 Three infants were breastfed during long-term maternal azathioprine 75 to 100 mg daily and methylprednisolone use following renal transplantation.
-All three infants had no abnormal blood counts, no increased frequency of infections and above average growth rates.
-In one mother, the IgA levels in breastmilk were measured and found to be normal.
+All three infants had no abnormal blood counts, no increased frequency of infections and above average growth rates.[13,21] The IgA levels in one mother’s breastmilk were measured and found to be normal.

-One infant was breastfed for 6 days after birth in a mother who was taking azathioprine 75 mg daily in addition to cyclosporine.
+One infant was breastfed for 6 days after birth by a mother who was taking azathioprine 75 mg daily in addition to cyclosporine.
 Nursing was interrupted for 4 days, then partial breastfeeding was reestablished.
 The infant showed no signs of renal or neurologic toxicity or hirsutism during long-term follow up.